andrepazv/andrepazv.github.io/research.md

 Although I am not currently working on this I did for a few years and would love to go back to it.
 This project included using DNA barcode data for phylogeography applications [to pub] and for identification of fauna in illegal traffic seizures [link].
 Within this project I also published a review of DNA barcoding uses in Spanish [GET] and a comparison of species id accuracy using different methods.

-I love maps and models so I have been involved in different collaborative projects led by the amazing Camila Gonzalez [LINK] https://cimpat.uniandes.edu.co at Universidad de los Andes using spatially explicit sampling designs, ecological niche modeling and others to understand the distribution of tropical diseases
+I love maps and models so I have been involved in different collaborative projects led by the amazing [Camila Gonzalez] (https://cimpat.uniandes.edu.co) at Universidad de los Andes in Colombia using spatially explicit sampling designs, ecological niche modeling and others to understand the distribution of tropical diseases